 - How is this SACSCOC reaffirmation different from previous self-studies?

 - In 2003 when Augusta Tech was last reviewed, SACSCOC external reviewers visited the campus and worked with the College's SACSCOC team.
 All college employees participated in multiple individual committees to prepare for the SACSCOC accreditation process..

 Our next reaffirmation of accreditation will be different in the following ways:

 The College will submit two major reports -- a Compliance Certification to be submitted first and a Quality Enhancement Plan to be submitted several months later.
 The QEP is a focused report that outlines a major initiative to improve student learning.

 There will only be one on-site visit which will occur in October / November 2013.
 Between six and eight reviewers will be on campus for three days.
 They will review any areas of concern raised by the off-site team.
 Their chief purpose, however, is to talk to faculty, staff, and students about the QEP.
-The SACS team will write a report about the College compliance with all of the SACS Commission on Colleges reaffirmation criteria.
+The SACSCOC team will write a report about the College compliance with all of the SACSCOC reaffirmation criteria.

 - How can I be involved in Augusta Tech's reaffirmation process?

-- What does Augusta Tech have to do for SACS?
+- What does Augusta Tech have to do for SACSCOC?

 - The College must prepare a report that shows compliance with the Principles of Accreditation.
 This report is due March 15, 2013.
 In addition, the College must prepare a Quality Enhancement Plan for submission in August / September 2013.

 - I've still got questions.
-How do I ask questions about SACS?
+How do I ask questions about SACSCOC?